whage/thesis/thesis.md

 https://elmprogramming.com/type-system.html

-- the compiler feels like a co-pilot helping me all the time
+- the compiler feels like a co-pilot that is constantly helping
 	- it almost feels like pair programming
 - it is the type system that makes it possible for the compiler to produce such helpful messages!